 This is usually some type of dashboard with graphic displays of your workflow stats.
-KPI reporting not only gives team members insight into their task or project status, but also gives management insight into where inefficiencies are occurring so you can optimize your business processes.
+KPI and metrics reporting not only gives team members insight into their task or project status, but also gives management insight into where inefficiencies are occurring so you can optimize your business processes.

 3. Deadline tracking

 Even with a dashboard, when you’re running dozens of workflows, it’s easy to lose sight of deadlines.
 To be useful, a workflow tool has to offer a clear system for SLA indicators.
 Tools use notifications, color-coding, and dashboard views that display tasks by due date in order to help you manage deadlines.

 Nowadays, all projects require multiple tools.
 Your workflow management software absolutely must integrate with other apps that you use for your business.
 This includes calendars, CMS, development tools, databases, email and communication tools, payment processing apps, and more.